UBC-CIC/student-advising-voice-assistant/README.md

 # Student Advising Voice Assistant

-This is a voice assistance feature of the [student advising assistant project](https://github.com/UBC-CIC/student-advising-assistant), where you can interact with the question answering system through Alexa.
+This is a voice assistance feature for the [student advising assistant project](https://github.com/UBC-CIC/student-advising-assistant), where you can interact with the question answering system through Alexa.
 For more information visit the [CIC website].

 | Index | Description |
 | ----- | ----------- |